 Location: 20 E. Clay Street, Lancaster, PA 17602

-During it’s transitional period, United Methodist Neighborhood Services (UMNS) operates under the management of the Board of Directors and volunteers and is affiliated with the Eastern PA Conference Office of Connectional Ministries.
-We receive continuing support from churches of the Eastern PA Conference, community organizations and non-profit agencies.
+United Methodist Neighborhood Services (UMNS), supported by the Eastern PA Conference United Methodist Women’s Trust, operates under the management of its Board of Directors and Managing Director Millicent Clark.
+It is affiliated with the Eastern PA Conference Office of Connectional Ministries and receives support from volunteers and donors, churches of the Eastern PA Conference, community organizations and nonprofit agencies.

 Mr. Carl Boyd